Learn about a free citation generator that can automatically generate a book citation and build your reference list in APA format.

 Enter a period after the publisher's name.

-Figure SP-1: Publisher Name in an APA Formatted Reference List
+Figure SP-1: Publisher Name in an APA-formatted Reference List

 Online Book with DOI

-Format the source section of the reference entry as follows:
+Reference List Entry Format the source section of the reference entry as follows:

 Enter the name of the publisher followed by a period, then a space.